 for that tournament.

-Boat inspections (Live wells) will be done the morning of the tournament
+Boat inspections (Live wells) may be done the morning of the tournament prior

 All tournament boats may be marked with a colored ribbon, to be tied on the